-For Well After Tailings Dam (MW1) Station (NF02YO0193), the monitoring instrument performed very well.
-The in situ Quanta G® ranked 'Excellent' or 'Good' compared to laboratory results in 6 of 8 measurements.
-A 'Fair' ranking for pH is related to the depressed pH values at the beginning of each deployment period; for which there is no known remedy.
+For Well After Tailings Dam (MW1) Station (NF02YO0193), the monitoring instruments performed very well.
+The in situ Quanta G® ranked 'Excellent' or 'Good' compared to laboratory results in 9 of 13 measurements.
+A 'Fair' or 'Poor' ranking for pH is related to the depressed pH values at the beginning of each deployment period; for which there is no known remedy.